 Pleasant also serves as the RC Athletic Director and Vice President of Enrollment.
 The athletic department has seen the addition of five sports since Pleasant took over as AD and has finished in the top five of the USCAA Director’s Cup each of the last three years.
 RC has finished third for the last two years in the Director’s Cup, which is awarded to the USCAA institution that has the most success as an entire athletic department for that year.
 Pleasant was honored as the A.I.I.
 2012 NAIA Coach of Character which is given to one coach in the Association of Independent Institutions conference every year that displays the NAIA five core values: integrity, respect, responsibility, sportsmanship, and servant leadership.
-Enrollment (incoming classes) has increased more than 40% since Pleasant took over the reigns, and the largest incoming class in the school's 52 year history was brought in during his second year managing the recruiting process.
+Enrollment (incoming classes) has increased more than 40% since Pleasant took over the reigns, and the largest incoming class in the school's 52-year history was brought in during his second year managing the recruiting process.
 The Pleasant family experienced some personal struggles after moving back to Rochester Hills as Rachel survived a brain tumor and several surgeries.
 Rachel and Klint frequently travel to various places as they speak about their incredible journey.
 Klint also preaches on a regular basis throughout the region and is currently preaching regularly for the South Lyon Church of Christ.

 Tom Webb enters his fourth year on the Rochester College Basketball staff after two seasons as an assistant coach for the Purdue Calumet's men's basketball program.
 Webb played a crucial role in the PUC basketball program by heading up recruiting, film exchange and player development.